-Age group: Years 2-6
+Age group: Years 2-6 Aims:

-Aims:
+a) to learn about the life of a Primary school child in Bo

-- a) to learn about the life of a Primary school child in Bo - b) to compare lifestyles of children in the Bo area and Warwick District - c) to raise awareness of the advantages and disadvantages of both lifestyles, the degree of family participation, resources and use of time.
+b) to compare lifestyles of children in the Bo area and Warwick District c) to raise awareness of the advantages and disadvantages of both lifestyles, the degree of family participation, resources and use of time.

-Resources: Genera l 16 laminated photographs (obtainable from OWL and on OWL 'images' CD of pictures) Timetable of a day - 1 Titles of Pictures A day in the life of Kattumu (a girl), of Nyawa (a boy) (attached) Each child Photocopies of sheet of parts of a day Notebooks or paper Crayons
+Resources:General14 photographs on OWL website which can be downloaded as a zip file: download from websiteTimetable of a day - 1Timetable of a day - 1Titles of PicturesA day in the life of Kattumu (a girl), ... of Nyawa (a boy) and Boi (a girl) (below)Each childPhotocopies of sheet of parts of a day Notebooks or paper Crayons